 - felony receiving stolen property (Penal Code 496 PC).3

 Simply having a prior conviction for a theft crime is not enough for PC 666 to come into play.
-In order for a defendant to be sentenced under this law, one of the following also needs to be true:
+In order for you to be sentenced under this law, one of the following also needs to be true:

-- he has a prior sex crime conviction that requires him to register under California’s sex offender registration law, or
+- you have a prior sex crime conviction that requires you to register under California’s sex offender registration law, or

-- he has a prior conviction for a certain serious and/or violent felony.4
+- you have a prior conviction for a certain serious and/or violent felony.4

 According to this statute, serious and/or violent felonies include: